I vowed not to write about Uber or cabs or taxi reform ever again. I did. Because I just don’t care.

 But this is what Uber does.
 The corporation imposes itself, city by city, sucking up all the political oxygen.
 With heavy lobbyist clout, it becomes important, vital, a mayor’s key item.

 It’s anything but.
 Uber’s just another livery business, picking people up, dropping people off, charging a fee to do it.
-The model may be different, it may be better.
-It still does the “exact same thing” any other taxi business does.
-Rob Ford was right.

 So do the rest of us a favour and at least own it.
 Stop pretending it’s about anything other than that.
 Technology changes everything.
 The “sharing” economy.
 The 21st-century.
 The future!
 Progress!